IDMNYU/audiolab/docs/synths.md

 #### Peak / Trough

 The 73-75 **Peak / Trough** is quite simple, but exemplifies Tcherepnin's instrument design aesthetic of "letting the circuit suggest the sound, rather than the sound suggest the circuit".
-The module outputs has two sides: the left side (the "Peak") outputs the *highest* signal that appears at its inputs; the right side (the "Trough") outputs the *lowest*.
+The module has two sides: the left side (the "Peak") outputs the *highest* signal that appears at its inputs; the right side (the "Trough") outputs the *lowest*.

 <img src = "./img/serge7375_1_3.png" width="20%" title="Peak / Trough" alt="Peak / Trough">